MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/ios-privacy-preferences.md

 > - Allow the use of connected experiences in Office that download online content
 > - Allow the use of additional optional connected experiences in Office
 >
+> Privacy settings for Outlook for iOS and OneDrive for iOS can only be configured by using Office cloud policy service.
+>
 > For more information on using the Office cloud policy service, see [Overview of the Office cloud policy service](../overview-office-cloud-policy-service.md).

 ## Preference setting for diagnostic data